polito-se2-25-08/participium/retrospective/Retrospective-Sprint_3.md

 ### Macro statistics

-- Number of stories committed vs. done 3/11
+- Number of stories committed vs. done : 11 stories committed vs 3 stories done
-- Total points committed vs. done 22/54
+- Total points committed vs. done : 54 story points committed vs 22 story points done
-- Nr of hours planned vs. spent (as a team) 99/93
+- Nr of hours planned vs. spent (as a team) : 99 hours planned vs 93 hours spent

 **Remember**  a story is done ONLY if it fits the Definition of Done: